apache/cordova-plugin-file-transfer/README.md

 # cordova-plugin-file-transfer

+# Usage notice

+With the new features introduced in the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and the [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), this plugin may not be needed any more for your use case.
+For small file transfers, you probably won't require this plugin.
+But, if you plan to handle large downloads, suffering from slow saving, timeouts, or crashes, this plugin is better suited for your use case over the Fetch API or the XMLHttpRequest.

+Migrating from this plugin to using the new features of [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), is explained in this [Cordova blog post](https://cordova.apache.org/blog/2017/10/18/from-filetransfer-to-xhr2.html).

+## Description

 This plugin allows you to upload and download files.

 This plugin defines global `FileTransfer`, `FileUploadOptions` constructors.
 Although in the global scope, they are not available until after the `deviceready` event.